charliecalvert/CloudNotes/Assignments/Linux/WorkingWithSshKeys.md

     ssh-keygen -E MD5 -lf mykey.pub
     3072 MD5:4f:70:d6:d3:33:32:cc:a0:91:8f:09:39:69:33:c2:8a charlie@elf-path (RSA)

+The following sections are not part of the assignment per se, but they contain information you might find useful.

 ## Hint

 I nearly always upload to the Google Cloud the private keys given to us by AWS when we generate an EC2 instance.

 The keys were are generating in this assignment, however, I am no longer uploading very often.
 It is simpler just to generate new keys from home, school, or for use on EC2, as the case may be.
 Then I upload the public key to GitHub.

+## Create a Public Key from Private

+Use the -y switch:

+ssh-keygen -y -f ~/.ssh/mykey

+## Copy ID

+If you own a private key, and you want to use it to access a remote server, such as an EC2 instance, you need to put the public key associated with that private key in the **~/.ssh/authorized_keys** file of that remote server.
+Here is a way to do that without first logging on to the remote server:

+    ssh-copy-id -i $HOME/.ssh/mykey.pub ubuntu@ec2-ed

+You have to know either the user name and password for the remote server, or you must have another private key for the sever.
+That may seem restrictive, but the technology can allow you, for instance, to use the same key to access GitHub and to SSH into your EC2 instance.
+In other words, once you have **mykey.pub** in GitHub and in the remote **authorized_keys** file you can use **mykey** to access both GitHub and the remote server.
+This means you need to load only one key.

+If you are using a key, rather than a user name and password, then add the -f parameter to allow the key to be added without first checking to see if you can log in.

+    ssh-copy-id -f -i $HOME/.ssh/id_rsa.pub ubuntu@ec2-ed

+In other words, the username and password are what we typically use when accessing another local ubuntu server that we created with VirtualBox, but we need the -f when accessing a remote EC2 instance.

+This might work to help you delete an entry from an authorized_keys file:

+    idssh=`cat ~/.ssh/mykey.pub | awk '{print $2}'`
+    ssh ubuntu@ec2-ed "sed -i '\;${idssh};d' .ssh/authorized_keys"

+The second line is an odd command because sed usually uses the forward slash as a delimiter, but that character can also end up in public key.
+So I use a semicolon instead, only in this case I had to first escape it.
+One would expect the sed command to delete a line to look like this:

+    sed -i '/${idssh}/d

+But the forward slash is no good in our case, so use this:

+    sed -i '\;${idssh};d